scailable/sclblpy/README.md

 [![PyPI Release](https://github.com/scailable/sclblpy/workflows/PyPI%20Release/badge.svg)](https://pypi.org/project/sclblpy/)

-Changelog: the package is currently undergoing a major rework.
-We try to keep the below up to date, but some features might be stubs.
-Most relevant is the removal of support for Scikit learn in favor of focussing fully on ONNX.
+Changelog: the package is currently being refactored.
+As such, it is currently a stub, aas Scailable has changed its focus from Scikit Learn to ONNX, Scikit Learn support has been removed.
 1. Removal of support for additional packages - most importantly in the 'upload()' function which now will throw an error if `model_type` isn't onnx
 2. the `run()` function is going to be replaced by a function that allows the user to test their local setup; and as such is a stub